-The ThingMagic[®] Nano[®] embedded module is an RFID reader that you can integrate with other systems to create RFID-enabled products.
-This chapter discusses topics relating to this, including requirements for a host board design and characteristics of the Nano Carrier Board that ThingMagic offers for use in Development Kits and for applications where standard connectors are required to interface the module with a host board.
+ThingMagic Nano can integrate with other systems to create RFID-enabled products.
+This chapter discusses requirements for a host board design and characteristics of the Nano Carrier Board offered in the Development Kit and for applications where standard connectors are required to interface the module with a host board.